Becoming George Bailey: My Complex, Evolving Relationship with “It’s a Wonderful Life”

 Including the anger, the compromises, the pettiness, the disappointments, and the resentments.

-When I finally went back to “It’s a Wonderful Life,” I realized that gotten so much of it so wrong.
+When I finally went back to “It’s a Wonderful Life,” I realized that I had gotten so much of it so wrong.
 George Bailey is no plaster saint.
 He feels perfectly free to express his feelings when he has to take over the Building and Loan rather than traveling to South America or going to college.
 When he interrupts Freddy talking to Mary at the high school dance and Freddy protests, George says, rather snarkily, “Oh, why don’t you stop annoying people.”
 When he thinks he’s going to go to jail because his Uncle Billy lost $8000, he fiercely lashes out at him, his kids, even the husband of his daughter’s teacher.

 Yet there are other times where he does choose to accept that there are things that he needs to do for his family and community without complaining, though not without recognizing the price he will have to pay.
 For example, when his brother Harry, who is supposed to take over the Building and Loan, returns from school having married without telling George while also implicitly accepting a job offer from his father-in-law, Jimmy Stewart takes as moment as Harry, who has just gotten off the train with his bride, has walked down the platform to talk to other friends.
-The camera stays on Stewart who, in the space of a few seconds and without a word, expresses clearly and subtly in both face and body, his anger, his disappointment, his resentment, and finally his acceptance as he puts on a happy face to join his brother and group of friends to congratulate Harry.
+The camera stays on Stewart who, in the space of a few seconds and without a word, expresses clearly and subtly in both face and body, his anger, his disappointment, his resentment, and finally his acceptance as he puts on a happy face to join his brother and his group of friends to congratulate Harry.
 How well I know those few seconds of accepting disappointment and choosing to move through it.

 There’s another moment, again wordless, for Stewart when he has just left his mother’s house, or at least the house of the woman who should have been his mother, as Clarence is showing him what the world would be like if he had never been born.
 In darkness, he rushes toward the street his eyes wide with fear.
 He stops right in front of the camera and looks to his right struggling to take it all in.
 As Clarence says, “Strange, isn’t it?
 Each man’s life touches so many other lives.
 When he isn’t around, he leaves an awful hole, doesn’t he?”
 Stewart slowly turns his ravaged face to stare directly into the camera and at the audience.